Tr4pSt3R/temptations/3-false-prophets-and-doctrines.md

 ### The Need for Discernment
 God has given every Christian the gift of discernment.
 The whole point of discernment is to be able to distinguish between what's true and what's false.
 This takes training.
 In the field of science, computers are trained by being exposed to thousands of scenarios that forces them to make a decision.
 In this way they learn to remember how to make better decisions next time and how to spot incorrect patterns.

+Although, the predictions made by the prophet may come to pass the gift of discernment can go beyond the surface and dig out the real source of the power at work.
+Discernment can decipher between good and evil.
+>"But solid food belongs to those who are of full age, that is, those who by reason of use have their senses _exercised to discern both good and evil_."
+(Hebrews 5:14 NKJV)

 ## Prayers - Falsities
 1. Holy Father, let every situation we find ourselves in be a lesson to train our hearts and souls to love and obey You.